 from:

 What is a suggested tour?Our suggested tours are hand-picked tours that receive consistent good reviews, give back to the community, and work hard to minimize their impact on the environment.
-Read more about these tours on our website.The trip to the snorkeling spot is pretty standard and always offers great views.
-The biggest difference between providers is the boat (and group) size, which in turn influences the price.
-See for example the following 2 tours that use vessels with a 40 (shown above) and 6 people (shown below) max capacity:
+Read more about these tours on our website.The trip out is much the same whoever you go with.
+The real difference is boat and group size, which drives the price.
+These two run vessels with a 40-person and a 6-person maximum:

 Turtle Canyon Snorkel (Small-Group Tour with 100% Turtle Guarantee)